The Mission of Jefferson’s Department of Cancer Biology is:

 Established in December 2005, the Department of Cancer Biology was created with a mandate to make transformational discoveries of significance for patients with cancer.
 Sixty new faculty and staff moved to Thomas Jefferson University in the first wave of recruitment for the new department of Cancer Biology.
 The department now has a total of 24 faculty and 48 staff members.

-The Cancer Biology Department supports the Kimmel Cancer Center facilities, which in turn provides support for the Jefferson Medical College Research Infrastructure including: personnel and supplies, allowing Jefferson researchers to focus on the activities of science and teaching, and administrative staff and general services, to run the department.
+The Cancer Biology Department supports the Kimmel Cancer Center facilities, which in turn provides support for the Sidney Kimmel Medical College Research Infrastructure including: personnel and supplies, allowing Jefferson researchers to focus on the activities of science and teaching, and administrative staff and general services, to run the department.